 Gum diseases are often ignored and left to die down by themselves.
-This can be quite a dangerous practice, as gum diseases can significantly affect your oral health.
+This can be quite dangerous as gum diseases can significantly affect your oral health.
 Periodontitis, one of the most devastating gum diseases, is known to have several serious symptoms that not only affect the health of your mouth but your body as a whole.
-Hence, we recommend getting periodontal therapy done to ensure your oral health doesn’t deviate due to gum disease.
+Hence, we recommend getting periodontal therapy done to ensure your oral health doesn’t get compromised due to gum disease.

 What are the symptoms of periodontitis?